matthewdeaves/willow/README.md

 * Generation of image alternate text, keywords, nice file names and descriptions
 * Automatic moderation of comments
-* Generation of SEO related texts based on Article content
+* Generation of SEO related texts for Article/Pages and Tags based on their content
+* Auto Tagging of Articles/Pages (automatically create Tags based on content)
 * A lot more to come...

 To use these feautures go to the settings page [http://localhost:8080/admin/settings](http://localhost:8080/admin/settings) to add your API key and enable the AI features.